ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&#x27;er the land of the free and the home of the
+er the land of the free and the home of the
 brave.
 And where is the?
 Ih.it (4) so vauntinglv swore
 That (5) the havoe of war and the &quot;battle&#x27;s